Nicolaes Maes: Life

 Nicolaes Maes was born in Dordrecht as the second son of Gerrit Maes, a prosperous cloth merchant and soap boiler, and Ida Herman Claesdr.

 He initially trained with a mediocre painter in his hometown.
 Around 1648, he went to Amsterdam, where he entered Rembrandt's studio.
 He remained in the studio of Rembrandt for about five years.
 He had returned to Dordrecht by December 1653.
 Here he is recorded making marriage arrangements as he posted on 28 December 1653 the bans of his marriage with Adriana Brouwers, the widow of the preacher Arnoldus de Gelder.

 A signed and dated picture of 1653 shows that the artist had established himself as an independent artist by that year.

 In the middle or end of the 1650s, Maes traveled to Antwerp where he studied the work of Flemish artists such as Peter Paul Rubens, Anthony van Dyck and Jacob Jordaens.
-During his stay in Antwerp Maes is said to have paid a visit to Jordaens' studio and conversed with the artist at length about painting.
+During his stay in Antwerp Maes is said to have paid a visit to Jordaens's studio and conversed with the artist at length about painting.
 From the 1660s, he dedicated himself almost exclusively to portrait painting.
 He continued to live and work in Dordrecht until 1673.
 He was clearly successful as attested by the fact that he paid municipal taxes on capital of 3,000 and 4,000 guilders.
 His high social status is demonstrated by his membership of the local civic guard, in which he reached the rank of lieutenant.